APS bargaining - frequently asked questions

 Enterprise bargaining involves formal negotiations between an employer, employees and unions for an enterprise agreement.
 The aim of the bargaining process is to negotiate employees’ terms and conditions of employment, including pay.

 Enterprise bargaining in the APS operates in the national workplace relations system established by the Fair Work Act 2009 (FW Act).
-Further information can be found on the Fair Work Commission webpage.
+Further information can be found on on Fair Work Commission website.

 What is an enterprise agreement?